-Whisky tastings are highly entertaining and educational events enjoyed with groups of friends or fellow whisky lovers.
-Varying themes can be accommodated such as Single Malts, Blended Whiskies, Islay Malts, Speyside Malts, Scotland Only, Bourbon, Rye – the list goes on.
-All whiskies taste differently due to many factors, the area of production, the grain, the distillation process, the time and method of ageing will all play a serious part in the final nose, taste and appreciation of every whisky.
+Whisky tastings are highly entertaining and educational events, enjoyed with groups of friends and fellow whisky lovers.
+Varying themes can be accommodated such as Single Malts, Blended Whiskies, Islay Malts, Speyside Malts, Scotland Only, Bourbon, Rye – the list goes on with the possible variations of Whisky tastings.
+All whiskies taste differently due to a number of factors, the area of production, the grain, the distillation process, the time and method of ageing will all play a serious part in the final nose, taste and appreciation of every whisky.

-The traditional ‘Old Fashioned’ cut crystal ‘rocks’ glass which was originally invented for Brandy and soda accompanied by ice has, in recent years, been superseded by a varying amount of distinctively shaped glasses designed to make the entire experience of nosing and tasting whisky much more pleasing and enjoyable.
+The traditional ‘Old Fashioned’ cut crystal ‘rocks’ glass which was originally invented for Brandy and soda accompanied by ice, has in recent years been superseded by a varying amount of distinctively shaped glasses designed to make the entire experience of nosing and tasting whisky, a much more pleasing and enjoyable.

-As explained, there are many different Whisky glasses in existence but our favourite and the one we trust the most is the Glencairn Official Whisky Glass.
-Although this stands only 114mm high and holds 170ml it is a very effective nosing glass that fully enhances all the aromas and the shape is also ideal for distributing the liquid into the correct part of the mouth for the perfect taste experience.
+Just like with Wine, there are many different Whisky glasses in existence but our favourite, tried and test is the Glencairn Official Whisky Glass.
+It’s just 114mm high and holds 170ml in capacity, it’s a very effective nosing glass that fully enhances all the aromas and the shape is also ideal for distributing the liquid into the correct part of the mouth for the perfect taste experience.

-Also now available are two Glencairn glass caps which sit on top of the original glass and the new nosing Copita.
-They’re designed to trap the vapours from the whisky giving greater concentrations of aromas when nosing the liquid, ideal for tastings.
+Another handy accessory is the Glencairn whisky glass cap, this sits on top of the official whisky glass and it’s designed to trap the vapours from the whisky, giving greater concentrations of aromas when nosing the liquid, ideal for tastings.

-So whether you’re just a fan of the occasional drop of Whisky or you’ve always fancied yourself as a bit of a whisky connoisseur, why not give Glencairn a go, I’d definitely recommend it.
+Whether you’re just a fan of the occasional drop of Whisky, or you’ve always fancied yourself as a bit of a whisky connoisseur, we definitely recommend Glencairn a go!